wonderworks-software/PyFlow/README.md

 We have simple CLI interface and setup.py script.

-We expectedly faced problems with our runtime evaluation model, it is good for certain types of tasks even it is slow.
+Expectedly, we faced problems with our runtime execution model, it is good for certain types of tasks despite it is slow.
 Also, complicated flow control requires cycles handling.

 For example current for loop node implementation